openfisca/openfisca.org/content/association/rules-of-procedure.en.md

 | 51 – 100 | 10 000 € |
 | 101 – 999 | 30 000 € |
 | \> 1 000 | 50 000 € |

+##### b.
+Contract-based fee

+The full fee is a flat 3% of every revenue (service, consulting…) that can be attributed to OpenFisca.

+For the avoidance of doubt: if the flat fee is above the minimum fee, only the flat fee is paid.
+The flat fee does not come on top of the minimum fee.

 #### D. College D (college of individuals who have contributed recently)